XilinJia/XilinJia.github.io/books/read_english.md

 Bressert - The 12 Cardinal Mistakes of Commodity Trading

-Belsky & Gilovich - Why Smart People Make Big Money Mistakes and How to Correct Them (scanned)

 Schwager - The Market Wizards

 Tharp & June - Financial Freedom Though Electronic DayTrading

 Weissman - Trade Like a Casino - Find Your Edge, Manage Risk, and Win Like the house

-Hubbard - The Way to Happiness (Scientology)

-Teseo - LRS + R-Squared = The 95% Solution

 Greenblatt - The Little Book That Beats the Market [2006]

-Chopra - The Book of Secrets - unlocking the Hidden Dimensions of Your Life

-Sendak - Where The Wild Things Are

 Kiev - The Mental Strategies of Top Traders - The Psychological Determinants of Trading Success

-Amen - Change Your Brain Change Your Life (1998)

-Sharma - Top 200 Secrets

 Schwager - Hedge Fund Market Wizards - How Winning Traders Win

-Byrne - The Secret

 Rockwell - How To Make Money With Trading Systems

 Stridsman - Trading Systems That Work - Building and Evaluating Effective Trading Systems (2001)

-Surowiecki - The Wisdom of crowd

 Hamilton - Time Series Analysis (vertical)

 Mlodinow - The Drunkard's Walk - How Randomness Rules Our Lives

-Wattles - The Science of Getting Rich

-Purohit - The Bhagavad Gita

-Allen - Above Life's Turmoil

 Ross - A First Course in Probability (8th ed 2010)